open-mmlab/OpenPCDet/README.md

 ## Acknowledgement
-We would like to thank for [second.pytorch](https://github.com/traveller59/second.pytorch) for providing the original implementation of the one-stage voxel-based framework, and there are also parts of the codes are modified from [PointRCNN](https://github.com/sshaoshuai/PointRCNN).
+We would like to thank for [second.pytorch](https://github.com/traveller59/second.pytorch) for providing the original implementation of the one-stage voxel-based framework, and there are also some parts of the codes that are modified from [PointRCNN](https://github.com/sshaoshuai/PointRCNN).

 We hope that this repo could serve as a strong and flexible codebase to benefit the research community by speeding up the process of reimplementing previous works and/or developing new methods.